dbeurive/input/README.md

 * If the set of inputs values is valid, then the value of `$status` is `true`.
 * Otherwise, `$status` is an associative array.
 It contains two entries:
   * `inputs`: this entry points to a list of errors' identifiers that refer to inputs individually.
-  * `errors`: this entry points to a list of errors' identifiers returned by the final validator.
+  * `global`: this entry points to a list of errors' identifiers returned by the final validator.

 > The final validator is executed only if all inputs are individually valid.

-> The two entries (`inputs` and `errors`) always exist.
+> The two entries (`inputs` and `global`) always exist.
 However they may point to empty arrays.

     if (true === $status) {
         echo "The set of inputs' values is valid\n";